Last Updated on January 14, 2022 by Grow with Bovees

 Again, it’s preferable to have a bag attachment to make collecting debris easier, but it’s not essential.

 String trimmers, or weed eaters or weed wackers, are ubiquitous in many residential neighborhoods.
 Powered by either gas, electricity, or cordless, they feature a whirling coarse very strong string trimmer line similar to heavy-duty fishing line.

 They cut through tall grass and weeds around fence posts and walls but are not forceful enough to cut through woody vines and stems.
 String trimmers can also be pressed into service as leaf-shredding devices.

 Loosely deposit dry leaves into a large trash can, then put the string trimmer down among the leaves to shred them into smaller pieces.
-Depending on the quality and amount of power you need, trimmers range in price from $20 to several hundreds of dollars.
+Depending on the quality and amount of power you need, lightweight cordless grass trimmers range in price from $20 to several hundreds of dollars.

 Electric or gasoline-powered backpack leaf blowers are quickly becoming a yard-care staple in many residential neighborhoods.

 More sophisticated versions now offer a reverse, vacuum-power function, which sucks up leaves from around shrubs, ground covers, and lawns instead of blowing them away.
 Some models are available as a leaf blower and string trimmer combination pack.